Star Wars’ Han Solo spinoff film loses directors

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+Over the past six months the directors have been widely engaged on social media, drumming up interest in the project — the second Star Wars anthology film after “Rogue One.”
+The anthology films are considered separate from the “main trilogy,” which includes “The Force Awakens” and the upcoming “The Last Jedi.”

+Lucasfilm has had issues with directors before.
+In 2015 the company parted ways with director Josh Trank, who had been working on another Star Wars anthology film.
+They have yet to slate a replacement director.

-The film is still slated for a May 2018 release.
+The untitled Han Solo film is still slated for a May 2018 release.